ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Procedure to add an EGress point
 {: #shared_vcd-ops-guide-network-ha-egress}

 The NSX Edge Service Gateways (ESG) must have a free interface (vNIC) that is used to attach to the DLR.
-If no free interfaces exist on the ESG, the **Add EGress Point** or **Add StandBy Egress Point** task fails.
+If the ESG does not have any available interfaces, the **Add EGress Point** or **Add StandBy Egress Point** task fails.
 {:important}

 1. From the main navigation bar of the {{site.data.keyword.vmwaresolutions_short}} console, select **Data Centers > Data Center Groups**, then click **Details** for the data center group.